Mode of StudyFull-time, Full-time sandwich with work placement

 Get experience while you study, with support to find part-time jobs, volunteering opportunities, and work experience.

 Towards the end of your degree and for up to five years after graduation, you’ll receive one-to-one support from our Graduate Recruitment Consultancy to help you find your perfect role.

 Sophie is President of our Pharmacological Society, and wants to eventually complete a PhD in the field.
 Find out why Sophie is thriving at the University of Portsmouth.

-I would definitely recommend Portsmouth to any students who wants to go into further education, it's not only a great university academically, there's a great community feel here, you get great student support, so I'd definitely recommend it.
+I would definitely recommend Portsmouth to any student who wants to go into further education.
+It’s not only a great university academically – there’s a great community feel here.
+You get great student support so I would definitely recommend it.

 Work experience and placement year

 To give you the best chance of securing a great job when you graduate, this course includes an optional sandwich year in industry and an optional lab-based work experience module (both subject to a successful applications).
 You could also do a summer research placement at a European university.

 Previous students have completed work placements at organisations including pharmaceutical companies such as GlaxoSmithKline (GSK) and Catalent.

 Our specialist team of Science and Health Careers advisors can help you with finding a work placement and improving your employability skills.
 They'll provide you with a database of placement vacancies, support with your job search – including help with applications and interviews – and support throughout your placement year.